 3. Potaroma Dog Puzzle Feeder Toy Electronic Dispenser

-Compared to manual toys, this model prioritizes customizable engagement and independent play.
-The tradeoff is the need for charging and a slightly higher learning curve for setup.
+Compared to manual puzzle feeders, this model prioritizes versatility and independent play.
+The tradeoff is a higher price point and the need for charging.

 4. knitly Adjustable Treat Dispensing Dog Toy

-High-energy dogs often need toys that encourage movement and provide a challenge during treat time.
-Treat dispensers that roll and require active engagement can help burn off excess energy while slowing down eating.
+High-energy dogs need toys that encourage movement and provide a challenge during treat time.
+Adjustable treat dispensers can turn feeding into an active, engaging experience.

-• May be too light for strong dogs
+- May be too large for very small dogs

 5. Starmark Treat Dispensing Bob-a-Lot Dog Toy